nova-model/nova-tutorial/episodes/06-Advanced-Data-Modeling.md

 ## Pydantic and `nova-trame` Input Validation

 One of the great features of `nova-trame` is that it leverages the validation attributes of Pydantic models to automatically create validation routines for Vuetify UI elements.
-Let's walk through what that looks like in code.
+Let\'s walk through what that looks like in code.

-First, let's assume you have the following model:
+First, let\'s assume you have the following model:

 ```python
 from pydantic import BaseModel, Field